 These patches can be lighter or darker in color than the surrounding skin.

-This type of infection is the only fungal infection that isn’t painful, uncomfortable or contagious, but it can lead to emotional stress and self-consciousness as it can appear more prominent on the skin after prolonged sun exposure with the affected area remaining lighter and not as tan as the rest of the skin.
+This type of infection is the only fungal infection that isn’t painful, uncomfortable or contagious.
+Still, it can lead to emotional stress and self-consciousness as it can appear more prominent on the skin after prolonged sun exposure with the affected area remaining lighter and not as tan as the rest of the skin.

-Fungi often grow in warm and moist environments so a certain lifestyle, as well as body chemistry, can increase the risk of fungal infections.
+Fungi often grow in warm and moist environments, so a certain lifestyle and body chemistry can increase the risk of fungal infections.

 A break or cut in the skin may allow microorganisms and bacteria to get deeper into the skin.

 Fungal infections are contagious and can be spread from person to person and even from animals to people.
 Some yeast infections can come from an overgrowth of your own, previously harmless fungi.

 Fungal infections can also be spread by touching or sharing contaminated items such as clothes, towels, hairbrushes, and bedding.

 Walking barefoot in public showers and pool areas can increase your risk of picking up fungi on your feet.

 Fungal infections are not life-threatening conditions and are generally easy to get rid of.